circuits-and-coffee/pyPodPro/README.md

 Great question ;) For now, I'm planning on using:
 - Python with pyGame for the UI
 - Armbian for the OS
-- PocketBeagle 2 for the SBC
+- PocketBeagle 2 or Raspberry Pi CM4 for the SBC
 - Some kind of daughterboard/cape to enable networking, expandable storage, and basically everything else.

 ## When will it do all of that?